 - Over 30 million companies have profiles on LinkedIn

-- 61 million LinkedIn users are senior-level influencers, 40 million are in decision-making positions
+- In 2019, 90 million LinkedIn users were senior-level influencers, and 63 million were in decision-making positions

-- 46 million student and 87 million Millennial LinkedIn users (11 million Millennial decision makers)
+- 46 million student and 87 million Millennial LinkedIn users (11 million of whom are decision makers) in 2016

 - Median number of connections between 500 and 999